Text

 As a TextType.Screen, the text will be displayed in front of everything else, facing the camera from its position in the scene, eg. a text bubble above a player's head.

 Note that it can be changed at any time.
-Some Text fields are automatically expressed in world units or points based on the text type.
+Some Text fields are then expressed in world units or points based on the text type.

 Inherited from Object